The school day

 The morning routine

-The school day begins at 8.40am and your child should be on site by this time.
 The school gates are open from 8.30am and children may enter the school buildings from this time.
-Children should only enter the school site through the playground.
-They are then able to enter the building through the cloakroom doors from 8.30am.
-Children in Reception and KS1 enter through the classroom doors on the playground.
+Children are expected to be in school by 8.40am and registers close at 8.50am.
+Children should only enter the school site through the playground or for Years 5 and 6, through the top gate.
+They are then able to enter the building through the classroom doors (Oak Class through the cloakroom).
+The school gates close at 8.45am.

 Parents of children in Foundation Stage and KS1 are able to see their child into the classroom but are asked to leave promptly to encourage all the children to settle to the morning routine as quickly as possible.
 From Year 3 onwards, the children say goodbye to their parents on the playground and walk around to the classrooms unaccompanied.
 Parents are not allowed into the school building via the cloakrooms at any time of day.
 Entry into school must be via the school office.